18F/C2/doc/authorization.md

 is in the database schema document [`db/schema.rb`](../db/schema.rb) and the related Model classes.

-*ClientData* is not PII and is not considered legally sensitive; however *ClientData* is siloed as a UX convenience for Users within the system.
+*ClientData* is not PII and is not considered legally sensitive;
+however types of *ClientData* are siloed as a UX convenience for Users within the system.

 ## Roles